beginning of content

 Self-care at home

-During your period, you may want to wear a tampon or menstrual cup and a pad or period underwear at the same time.
+During your period, you may want to wear multiple forms of protection at the same time.
+This might include a tampon or menstrual cup as well as a pad or period underwear.
 This will give you some extra protection.

 You can care for yourself at home by: